 Collage resembling a bathroom in black and white cut outs on an off-white background

-© Lebohang Kganye, Beneath the Deep
+Beneath the Deep © Lebohang Kganye

 Photography has always been used as a tool of evidence, but it is also a tool of imagination, giving memories and collective storytelling a visual form.
 Whether through words, photography, sculpture or oral history, Lebohang Kganye is, above all, a storyteller.